prazit/DConvers/readme.md

 WARNING_MESSAGES | string | log message of all warning
 ERROR_MESSAGES | string | log message of all error
 ROW_NUMBER | int | row number will be reset at the beginning of any datatable processes.
-APPLICATION_STATE | int | current state of application, find exit.code in this document for detailed
+APPLICATION_STATE | int | current state of application, find exit.code in this document for possible values

 ##### Constant Values